ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 1.5.8 ***
+- Added notes about copyright attribution to the documentation.
+Fixed some problems in the licensing FAQ page.

 *** 1.5.7 ***
 - FIX: Fixed missing SPI driver reinitialization in the MMC driver (bug 3005628)(backported in 1.4.4).